 The tables of results allows you to consult the details of your results, per variation or per goal.

-Ventilation tools, filters and customized display are there to help you read the results of your test.
+Ventilation tools, filters and customized display are there to help you read the results of your experiment.
 Learn how to use them and you’ll become an expert!

 The result tables are located at the bottom of the page, under the graph area.